-5. Project Developme ent Requirements/Information Products required to produce Full Business Case Detailed Project Plan More detailed assessment of revenue cost implications.
+5. Project Developm ent Requirements/Information Products required to produce Full Business Case Detailed Project Plan More detailed assessment of revenue cost implications.
 It is not anticipated these will exceed the amounts quoted above.
 Full Business Case report.
 Estimated time to complete project development The bid is due for submission by 30 September 2016.
 We could expect to hear whether we have been successful in November with a likely timetable of end of November for acceptance of the grant.
 This short timescale is to ensure that the ERDF funding agreements are in place by the time of the Government's Autumn Statement.
-Estimated cost to complete project development N/A Funding of development costs N/A
+Estimated cost to complete project development Funding of N/A N/A development costs